 - Local government policies for the development and management of tourism,

-- Effectiveness, role, objectives, committee structure and funding of the RTO,
+- Effectiveness, role, objectives, committee structure and funding of the RTA,

 - Effectiveness, role, objectives, committee structure and funding of each LTA,